-Walmart, the world’s largest retailer, has realized the power of brand storytelling.
+Walmart, after recognizing the potential power of brand storytelling, the world’s largest retailer, is a perfect example of an organization who has harnessed the power of brand storytelling for engaging their consumers.
 Today, Walmart manages eight global corporate websites from one powerful content marketing system (CMS) and easily weaves storytelling into each section of its websites, displaying the heart and soul behind this massive brand.

 Walmart’s Shift to Brand Storytelling